Mortgage

 Jumbo loans normally aren't offered for government loans

-If home values in your area exceed the conforming loan limits, a jumbo loan may be your only option to finance your home purchase.
+If home values in your area exceed the area’s conforming loan limits, or you’re shopping for a luxury home, a jumbo loan may be your only option when it comes to financing your home purchase.

 Still, jumbo loans are generally meant for borrowers with strong financial profiles.
 You’ll need a good credit score, a low DTI ratio and plenty of savings to qualify.
 If you feel like meeting these requirements will be too much of a stretch financially, taking out a larger-than-normal loan may not make sense.